 The very first day of 2017 I spent with my girlfriend on Gili Air, a little island near Lombok.
 After deserved rest, I challenged myself and climbed Mount Batur, an active volcano in Bali.

 By the end of the January, I splurged on new technology while visiting Singapore by the end of the month.
 My Fitbit Charge HR broke down and I decided to ditch it and switch to the Apple Watch 2.
 The main reason for the change was that Apple Watch 2 is waterproof where Fitbit Charge HR wore out in just 6 months from sweat during workouts and occasional rain.
 Fitbit support was more than nice and offered me to replace my broken tracker for free.

 I made a big investment and bought Sony RX100 V camera.
 It turns out it doesn’t have the external microphone plug so I decided to get Zoom H1 handy portable digital recorder and combine it with Audio-Technica ATR3350 omnidirectional condenser lavalier microphone.
 The downside of this combo is that sound and video won’t be synced.
 Expect high-quality video and audio content soon!

 Sleep & fitness

 Fitbit Charge HR, my sleep and fitness tracker broke down on 12th of January.
 I wasn’t able to track my sleep and fitness anymore.
 Unfortunately, I have to skip these parts for January’s report.

 January was a little more productive than December.
 I spent a lot of time setting goals, planning the new year and attending a 4-day personal branding bootcamp.
 I went away with clarity, confidence and actionable plan for the year.

 RescueTime helps me to track everything I do on my laptop.
+Use “TOMASLAU” coupon code to get 20% off the premium plan.
 I consider it a good day if my productivity pulse is over 55.
 Below are my stats from January.

 Social media and blog stats